lostRSEs/escape-room/docs/office.md

 </details>
 <details><summary>Look at the bookshelf</summary>
 <ul>
-  <li>novel: it's old and worn.
+  <li>The novel is "The Left Hand of Darkness" by Ursula Le Guin. it's old and worn.
 It looks like a fun read, but you don't have time for this at the moment.</li>
   <li>"Design Patterns: Elements of Reusable Object Oriented Software". it looks like the cover was originally white, but as now turned gray.
 Most of the pages contain scribbled drawings.</li>
-  <li>"Web APIs for the 20th century": This looks interesting...</li>
+  <li>"Web APIs for the 20th century": This looks interesting...
+Maybe I should look at this in more detail.</li>
 </ul>
 </details>